steeef/docker-dnscrypt-proxy/README.md

 You can set a few variables depending on your needs:

-* `SERVER_NAMES="'scaleway-fr', 'google', 'yandex', 'cloudflare'"`: Set to a comma-separated, single-quoted list of server names based on [https://download.dnscrypt.info/dnscrypt-resolvers/v2/public-resolvers.md](this list).
+* `SERVER_NAMES="'scaleway-fr', 'google', 'yandex', 'cloudflare'"`: Set to a comma-separated, single-quoted list of server names based on (this list)[https://download.dnscrypt.info/dnscrypt-resolvers/v2/public-resolvers.md].
 * `REQUIRE_DNSSEC=false`: set to `true` if you want to require DNSSEC queries
 * `LOG_LEVEL=2`: Can be set to `0` to `6`, where a lower number is more verbose.